multiformats/cid/README.md

 [**CID**](https://github.com/ipld/cid) is a format for referencing content in distributed information systems, like [IPFS](https://ipfs.io).
 It leverages [content addressing](https://en.wikipedia.org/wiki/Content-addressable_storage), [cryptographic hashing](https://simple.wikipedia.org/wiki/Cryptographic_hash_function), and [self-describing formats](https://github.com/multiformats/multiformats).
 It is the core identifier used by [IPFS](https://ipfs.io) and [IPLD](https://ipld.io).

+You can read an in-depth discussion on why this format was needed in IPFS here: https://github.com/ipfs/specs/issues/130 (first post reproduced [here](./first-proposal.md))

 ## How does it work? - Protocol Description